h0dgep0dge/BeerusAgile/MeetingReport.md

 Discussion
  - Finding out who our internal and external stakeholders are
  - Assigning a project member to complete the stakeholder registry, persona, and testing.
- - Finding out the wants and needs to the stakeholders
+ - Finding out the requirements of the stakeholders.
- - Find out the likes and dislikes of the stakeholders
+ - Find out the likes and dislikes of the stakeholders.

 Conclusions
  - Found out who out internal and external stakeholders are